pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 ## Debug

-Use the Debug component to see live representations of all colliders in a scene.
+Use the Debug component to see live representations of all colliders in a scene, using the live debug buffer from the physics engine.

-- The `color` prop sets the color of awake colliders that are affected by forces.
-- The `sleepColor` prop set the color of a static (fixed, or kinematic) or sleeping collider.

-> Note: Experimental.
-Not all shapes are supported.
-Unsupported shapes are always represented by cubes.

 ```tsx
 import { Box, Sphere } from "@react-three/drei";